 Unlike all other types of electric fireplaces which simply slide into place, built-in units require you to create a hole in the wall in order to accommodate the exact dimensions of the unit.
 They often need to be hard-wired into electricity.
 Built-ins are the fireplace of choice for converting wood-burning or gas-burning to electric.

 The installation of plug-in fireplace inserts can be fairly easy due to their plug-and-play nature.
 They do not need to be hardwired like built-ins, but can simply be plugged in.
 Plug-ins, like built-in do need to be inserted into a hole in the wall.
 It can be an existing fireplace that you convert or it can be specially built.

-Log set fireplace inserts are designed to slide right into place in an existing wood fireplace opening, thus making them the easiest to install of all the insert units.
+Log set fireplace inserts have the same convenient plug-and-play nature but don't require a perfect fit like built-ins.
+They are designed to slide right into place in an existing wood fireplace opening, thus making them the easiest to install of all the insert units.
 However, they do require that you prep the opening by closing the flue and capping off any gas lines that are connected to the old fireplace.

 If you're looking to mount a large flat-screen television over the fireplace, you may need to consider a built-in unit instead of a wall mounted one.

 Regardless of the type of electric fireplace you choose, it is always important to read the installation instructions thoroughly.
 Taking the time to read the guide will ensure that your product is installed correctly and ready to provide years of entertainment.